5 Steps to Consider When Writing a Eulogy for a Funeral

-If you are due to give a eulogy at a funeral, you may need some help getting started.
-You may not even be completely sure about what a eulogy is.
-If you look for the literal meaning of the word eulogy, you will find that it's about giving praise.
+If you were asked to give a eulogy at a funeral, you may need some help getting started.
+You may not even be completely sure what a eulogy is.

-However, in more general terms, it's about writing a speech and delivering it at a funeral.
+In general terms, a eulogy is a written speech delivered at a funeral.
 The speech should be about celebrating the life of the deceased.
-Let’s take a closer look at how to write a eulogy, starting with what a eulogy is.
+Let’s take a closer look at how to write a eulogy, starting with more details about what a eulogy is.

 What is a eulogy?

 A good eulogy should include personal thoughts and comments.
-It should also sum up the life of the person who has died and tell mourners stories that they may never have heard before.
+It should also sum up the life of the person who has died and be made out of love and respect for them.

 Who delivers a eulogy at a funeral?

 Normally, someone close to the deceased delivers the eulogy at a funeral.
-This could be a child, parent or partner.
-However, it's fine for someone else to deliver a eulogy, such as a close friend.
+This could be a child, parent, partner, or close friend.